National Counterproliferation and Biosecurity Center

-The National Counterproliferation and Biosecurity Center (NCBC) is the primary organization within the United States Intelligence Community for combating the spread of weapons of mass destruction and their delivery systems.
+The National Counterproliferation and Biosecurity Center (NCBC), dissolved 2025 (previously known as the National Counterproliferation Center (NCPC) from 2004 to 2022) was the primary organization within the United States Intelligence Community for combating the spread of weapons of mass destruction and their delivery systems.

-NCBC works with the Intelligence Community (IC) to identify critical intelligence gaps in counter-proliferation collection or analysis and then develops solutions to help close those gaps.
+NCBC works with the United States Intelligence Community (IC) to identify critical intelligence gaps in counterproliferation collection or analysis and then develops solutions to help close those gaps.
 NCBC also works to find and fund new technologies to help combat proliferation.
 Additionally, NCBC works to identify "over the horizon" proliferation concerns and creates strategies to ensure that the IC is well-positioned to address them.

 History

-In 2004, then-Senate Majority Leader Bill Frist proposed a National Counterproliferation Center, noting that, "The greatest threat facing our country today is not solely a terrorist, but a terrorist armed with a weapon of mass destruction."
+In 2004, then-Senate Majority Leader Bill Frist proposed a National Counterproliferation Center (NCPC), noting that, "The greatest threat facing our country today is not solely a terrorist, but a terrorist armed with a weapon of mass destruction."

 He noted that a Center was needed "to focus, clarify and coordinate" U.S. efforts to stop the spread of chemical, biological and nuclear arms and missiles.
 Frist continued: "The bottom line is this: Just as we must take the offensive in the global war on terrorism, we must similarly take the offensive in stopping the proliferation of weapons of mass destruction.
 We need a good offense, and counterproliferation is just the answer.

-At its founding, then-Director of National Intelligence John Negroponte noted that, "NCPC will enhance our country's ability to prevent terrorists or terrorist-related entities from acquiring" WMD.
+At its founding, then-Director of National Intelligence John Negroponte noted that, "NCPC will enhance our country's ability to prevent terrorists or terrorist-related entities from acquiring" weapon of mass destruction.

-The Intelligence Authorization Act (IAA) for Fiscal Year (FY) 2022, enacted by Congress, changed the name of NCPC to the National Counterproliferation and Biosecurity Center to fit with its new biosecurity responsibilities.
+The Intelligence Authorization Act (IAA) for Fiscal Year (FY) 2022, enacted by Congress, changed the name of the National Counterproliferation Center to the "National Counterproliferation and Biosecurity Center" to fit with its new biosecurity responsibilities.

+In August 2025, Director of National Intelligence Tulsi Gabbard under the second presidency of Donald Trump announced plan to dissolve NCBC, allegedly adding their functions into other offices within the Office of the Director of National Intelligence.